neethuv21/ecommerce_dailyclick/README.md

 Admin will be handling the whole responsibilities of the site such as approving vendor’s registration ,the products added by the vendor will be approved by admin,etc..
 ###
-Venders can register into the site with a set of details and he/she can add products of different caregories for sales.
+Vendors can register into the site with a set of details and he/she can add products of different categories for sales.
 ###
-Coustomers can find the best products with affordable prices, and ship them to you regardless of where you are located.
+Customers can find the best products with affordable prices, and ship them to you regardless of where you are located.

 ### How To Use